New Jersey West Line Railroad: Unfinished section in Summit, Millburn, and Union

 East of Woodland Avenue, Llewellyn Road follows the right of way, and east of Bellevue Avenue, a 1929 map shows another small street called Lyric Lane also on the right of way.
-East of Summit Avenue, an embankment is easy visible south of Hillcrest Ave close to the way to Fernwood Rd., and there is a small brick arch spanning a small stream south of the intersection of Hillcrest and Woodmere Drive.
-The line took a turn southeast just before reaching the Morris and Essex Turnpike, through the deep cut through which Woodfern Rd. runs, and entered Millburn just north of Hobart Gap Road.
+East of Summit Avenue, an embankment is easy visible south of Hillcrest Ave close to the way to Fernwood Road, and there is a small brick arch spanning a small stream south of the intersection of Hillcrest and Woodmere Drive.
+The line took a turn southeast just before reaching the Morris and Essex Turnpike, through the deep cut through which Woodfern Road runs, and entered Millburn just north of Hobart Gap Road.
 To some extent all this route in Summit follows property lines.

-In Millburn, the NJWL routing through Short Hills is almost totally obscured.
+In Millburn, the New Jersey West Line routing through Short Hills is almost totally obscured.
 Short Hills was developed starting in 1874, right after the New Jersey West Line failed, so its street plan bears almost no relation to the path of the railroad.
 The route, however, is shown on a map prepared for the Lehigh Valley Railroad in the 1920s.
-The NJWL would have crossed south of the junction of Hobart Gap Road and White Oak Ridge Road, and a cut is visible on both sides of West Rd. north of Hobart Gap Rd.
-An embankment extends from the north side of Hobart Ave. from near the intersection of Lakeview Ave. to the intersection of Coniston Rd. and Hemlock Rd.; the house on the property is angled to follow the grade.
-It then would have gone north to run along the south side of Western Drive, which was named for the NJWL with a station location around Taylor Place or Highland Avenue.
-It followed the tree line north of Christ Church east of Highland Ave., and there is a cut visible east of Montview Ave. south of its intersection with Barberry Lane.
-Another cut begins east of the end of York Terrace and extends to the west side of Old Short Hills Rd. about midway between Nottingham Rd. and Hillside Ave.
-Early maps naturally show the NJWL property, but the chances of it being built diminished quickly as the 1870s went on.
+The New Jersey West Line would have crossed south of the junction of Hobart Gap Road and White Oak Ridge Road, and a cut is visible on both sides of West Road north of Hobart Gap Road.
+An embankment extends from the north side of Hobart Avenue from near the intersection of Lakeview Avenue to the intersection of Coniston Road and Hemlock Road; the house on the property is angled to follow the grade.
+It then would have gone north to run along the south side of Western Drive, which was named for the New Jersey West Line with a station location around Taylor Place or Highland Avenue.
+It followed the tree line north of Christ Church east of Highland Avenue, and there is a cut visible east of Montview Avenue south of its intersection with Barberry Lane.
+Another cut begins east of the end of York Terrace and extends to the west side of Old Short Hills Road about midway between Nottingham Road and Hillside Avenue.
+Early maps naturally show the New Jersey West Line property, but the chances of it being built diminished quickly as the 1870s went on.